San Diego Supercomputer Center

 The San Diego Supercomputer Center (SDSC) is an organized research unit of the University of California, San Diego.
-Founded in 1985, it was one of the five original NSF supercomputing centers.
+Founded in 1985, it was one of the five original NSF supercomputing centers, along with the Pittsburgh Supercomputing Center, the Cornell National Supercomputing Facility, the John von Neumann National Supercomputing Center, and the National Center for Supercomputing Applications.
+Together, the centers form an interconnected web across the country.

 Its research pursuits are high performance computing, grid computing, computational biology, geoinformatics, computational physics, computational chemistry, data management, scientific visualization, cyberinfrastructure, and computer networking.
-SDSC computational biosciences contributions and earth science and genomics computational approaches are internationally recognized.
+The SDSC is known internationally for its computational biosciences contributions, as well as its earth science and genomic computational approaches.

 The current SDSC director is Frank Würthwein, Ph.D., UC San Diego physics professor and a founding faculty member of the Halıcıoğlu Data Science Institute of UC San Diego.
-Würthwein assumed the role in July 2021.
-He succeeded Michael L. Norman, also a physics professor at UC San Diego, and who was the SDSC director since September 2010.
+Additional members of the Executive Team include Chief Administrative Officer Fritz Leader, Deputy Director Ashley Atkins, and Chief Data Science Officer Ilkay Altintas.
+Würthwein assumed the role in July 2021, succeeding Michael L. Norman, who was also a physics professor at UC San Diego.
+Norman was the SDSC director from September 2010 until Würthwein was named the new director.